hacknorris-code/hacknorris-code/README.md

 • i like opensource ( to prove it - [here is my codeberg account](https://codeberg.org/hacknorris) , )

-• recently im messing up with : mastodon , minetest , linux , kivy , websites and some more...
+• recently im messing up with : mastodon , minetest , linux , kivy , games , websites and some more...

 • i like searching for unusual things, eastereggs and so on